francavillaemiliano/Playwright-Santex/README.md

 ## Requirements

 - Implement a home page with a grid of products that includes product picture, description and price (from any product variant).
 Hint: use Graphql query.
-- Create a "Buy" button for each product in the greed and implement a mutation to update an order everytime a user clicks on that button.
+- Create a "Buy" button for each product in the grid and implement a mutation to update an order everytime a user clicks on that button.
   The mutation is called `addItemToOrder`.
 Hint: look into the API documentation section of this document
 - Implement app header component that includes the subtotal of the current order and persists through page refresh.
 Hint: use Graphql mutation and Context API
 - Add custom hook named `useStateWithStorage` with same API as `useState` hook but adding local storage capabilities.
 Can be used for header subtotal